How do you guarantee the long-term effect it will have?

 – Together with sustainability consultants from our partner agency U&We we have done a thorough calculation of the emissions generated by A Day’s March.
 We have been working closely with A Day’s March, analyzing everything from the raw materials in the garments and their production and transports, to the electricity in their stores and headquarters.
 The calculations also include the climate impact from their customers washing and drying the clothes, as well as the impact when the garments are finally recycled or disposed of down the line.
 When specific data was not available, generic data from the literature was used to estimate activities in the value chain.

 The calculations provide A Day’s March with valuable information to determine where and how emissions should be reduced, as well as determining the amount of emissions that are to be compensated for.
-As of 2020, A Day’s March annually offsets every tonne of greenhouse gases that has occurred in the entire value chain during the previous year.
+As of 2020, A Day’s March will annually offset every tonne of greenhouse gases that has occurred in the entire value chain during the previous year.
 The calculations also apply an uncertainty margin of the carbon footprint to make sure that the emissions aren’t underestimated.

 What do you think should be the next step for A Day’s March and the textile industry as a whole, when it comes to actively reducing their climate and environmental impact?